AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 - [PScriboCharts Module](https://github.com/iainbrighton/PScriboCharts)
 - [AsBuiltReport.Core Module](https://github.com/AsBuiltReport/AsBuiltReport.Core)

-### Linux & macOS

-This report does not support Linux or Mac due to the fact that the 'Veeam.Backup.PowerShell' module is dependent on the .NET Framework.
-Until Veeam migrates these modules to native PowerShell Core, only PowerShell >= (5.x, v7.2 co-living) will be supported on Windows.

 ### :closed_lock_with_key: Required Privileges

 Only users with Veeam Backup Administrator role assigned can generate a Veeam VBR As Built Report.